 I have been practicing photography since I was 13.
 That was 42 years ago for those of you wondering how old I am.
 As a photographic specialist, I blend my artistic ability with technical skill.
 Architectural photography is one of the most challenging forms of the art.
 The dark rooms of today do not involve chemicals and red lights.
 They require advanced technical skills using programs such as Photoshop, Lightroom, and Illustrator.
 The cameras and lenses I use to photograph my customers’ homes are professional grade and used primarily for architectural (real estate) purposes.
 I am also skilled in High Dynamic Range (HDR) photography and interior strobe photography techniques.
 These are the two most common styles of shooting used by home photographers today.
 When I go to customers homes to take photos, I bring a whole studio of equipment not a point and shoot camera.
 I even own a bucket truck (cherry picker), so I can get the best exterior shots of the homes, no drones here!

-If you are thinking of listing your home, preview my work here https://jeffreyhoguerealtor.smugmug.com/ and give me a call.
+If you are thinking of listing your home, give me a call and I will show you what I can do.
 While many agents use photographic services, I still take my own photos.
-Photography is a passion for me and also helps me get more acquainted with my client’s home.
+Photography is a passion for me and also helps me get more acquainted with my client's home.
 If you are buying a home, there are plenty of eligible home matches in the photo galleries that need a date.
 Be aware; they are all looking to get married.

 Knowledge is Power!